MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationEndpoint.md

 ```

 ### -RemoteServer
-!!!
-Exchange Server 2013

-The RemoteServer parameter specifies the remote server depending on the protocol type for moves.

-- For Microsoft Exchange Server 2013 and Exchange Server 2010 moves, this parameter refers to the FQDN of a Client Access server or array, or group of Client Access servers behind a supported network load balancer.

-- For IMAP moves, this parameter refers to the FQDN of the IMAP server.

-!!!
-Exchange Server 2016, Exchange Online

 The RemoteServer parameter specifies the remote server depending on the protocol type for moves:

 - Exchange server moves: The FQDN of an Exchange server that has the Client Access role installed, a Client Access server array, or a group of Client Access servers that are located behind a supported network load balancer.

 - IMAP moves: The FQDN of the IMAP server.

 ```yaml
 Type: Fqdn